arsedianivan/databricks/notebooks/dlt_sql_csv/README.md

-# Beginner's Guide to Building a Streaming Pipeline with Delta Live Tables in Databricks (Python)
+# Guide to Building a Streaming Pipeline with Delta Live Tables in Databricks (Python)

 ## What You'll Build
 In this guide, you'll create a real-time data pipeline that: